lex910/Collegiate-Spots-/README.md

 # Collegiate-Spots-Exploration
-Ongoing Project Exploring Collegiate Sports Data using Tableau and Machine Learning Methods
+Ongoing Project Exploring Collegiate Sports Data using Tableau and machine learning methods

 ## Project Overview & Objectives:
 This project aims to uncover trends in a mock dataset for collegiate sports data.
 Using three different tables, ticket data, donor data, and email data, a comprehensive data analysis project will provide insights on customer types and sports that are driving the most revenue generation, ticket price levels to advertise to different customer segments, a comprehensive analysis of donor trends, and the performance of email campaigns.